Obama says tackling Iraq's insurgency will take time

 In their latest advance through northern Iraq, the Islamic State seized a fifth oil field, several towns and Iraq's biggest dam, sending tens of thousands fleeing for their lives.

-An engineer at the Mosul dam told Reuters that Islamic State fighters had brought in engineers to repair an emergency power line to the city, Iraq's biggest in the north, that had been cut off four days ago, causing power outages and water shortages.
+An engineer at the Mosul dam told Reuters that Islamic State fighters had brought in engineers to repair an emergency power line to the city, the biggest in Iraq's north, that had been cut off four days ago, causing power outages and water shortages.

 "They are gathering people to work at the dam," he said.

-A dam administrator said militants were putting up the trademark Islamic State black flags and patrolling with flatbed trucks mounted with machineguns to protect the facility they seized from Kurdish forces earlier this week.
+A dam administrator said militants were putting up the radicals' trademark black flags and patrolling with flatbed trucks mounted with machine guns to protect the facility, which they seized from Kurdish forces earlier this week.

 RELIEF SUPPLIES

-The Islamic State, comprised mainly of Arabs and foreign fighters who want to reshape the map of the Middle East, pose the biggest threat to Iraq since Saddam Hussein was toppled by a U.S.-led invasion in 2003.
+The Islamic State, made up mainly of Arabs and foreign fighters who want to reshape the map of the Middle East, pose the biggest threat to Iraq since Saddam Hussein was toppled by a U.S.-led invasion in 2003.

-Almost unopposed by U.S.-trained Iraqi government forces who fled by the thousands, the insurgents swept through the region and have threatened to march on Baghdad with Iraqi military tanks, armoured personnel carriers and machineguns they seized.
+Almost unopposed by U.S.-trained Iraqi government forces who fled by the thousands, the insurgents swept through the region and have threatened to march on Baghdad with Iraqi military tanks, armored personnel carriers and machine guns they seized.

-The U.S. Defense Department said two F/A-18 warplanes from an aircraft carrier in the Gulf had dropped laser-guided 500-pound bombs on Islamic State artillery batteries.
-Other air strikes targeted mortar positions and an Islamic State convoy.

-Obama has said this was needed to halt the Islamist advance, protect Americans in the region as well as hundreds of thousands of Christians and members of other religious minorities at risk.
+Obama has said strikes are needed to halt the Islamist advance, protect Americans in the region as well as hundreds of thousands of Christians and members of other religious minorities at risk.

-U.S. military aircraft dropped relief supplies to members of the ancient Yazidi sect, tens of thousands of whom have collected on a desert mountaintop seeking shelter from insurgents who had ordered them to convert to Islam or die.
+U.S. military aircraft have also dropped relief supplies to members of the ancient Yazidi sect, tens of thousands of whom have collected on a desert mountaintop seeking shelter from insurgents, who had ordered them to convert to Islam or die.

-British Foreign Secretary Philip Hammond said London was especially concerned by the fate of Yazidis who are cornered in their ancient homeland of Sinjar in mountainous northern Iraq.
+British Foreign Secretary Philip Hammond said London was especially concerned about the fate of Yazidis who are cornered in their ancient homeland of Sinjar in mountainous northern Iraq.

 "We are more widely looking at how to support this group of people and get them off that mountain," he told the BBC.

-The territorial gains of Islamic State, who also control a third of Syria and have fought this past week inside Lebanon, has unnerved the Middle East and threatens to shatter Iraq, a country split between mostly Shi'ites, Sunnis and Kurds.
+The territorial gains of Islamic State, who also control a third of Syria and have fought this past week inside Lebanon, have unnerved the Middle East and threaten to shatter Iraq, a country split between mostly Shi'ites, Sunnis and Kurds.

 The semi-autonomous Kurdish region has until now been the only part of Iraq to survive the past decade of civil war without a serious security threat.

-But the past week saw the peshmerga crumble in the face of Islamic State fighters, who have heavy weapons seized from fleeing Iraqi troops and are flush with cash looted from banks.
+But last week, the peshmerga crumbled in the face of Islamic State fighters, who have heavy weapons seized from fleeing Iraqi troops and are flush with cash looted from banks.

-((Map of Iraq showing status of control of towns and cities under siege by Sunni militants, highlights oil and gas infrastructure: link.reuters.com/dag62w))
+(Additional reporting by Missy Ryan and Warren Strobel in Washington; Editing by Mark Heinrich, G Crosse and Crispian Balmer)